OA and Sustainable Ocean Planning

 3.3 Balancing economic and environmental objectives

-Practical application of this balancing function involves several steps:
+Practical application of this balancing function involves several steps, summarised in Table 3.3.0 below.

 The accounting framework ensures that these assessments maintain internal consistency.
 Because all components are linked through supply-use relationships and stock-flow identities, changes projected for one component must be reconciled with changes in related components.
 This discipline prevents the optimistic assumptions that can otherwise undermine planning processes.